-According to Procurement Guidance for Recipients and Subrecipients Under 2 C.F.R Part 200 (Uniform Rules): Direct Conflicts Between the Federal Procurement Standards and the Procurement Standards Applicable to [Non-Federal Entities] NFEs Other Than States.
-The Federal procurement standards are relatively brief.
-They only address certain, limited procurement concepts and do not address all possible procurement issues.
-Where the Federal procurement standards do not address a particular area of procurement, FEMA expects the NFE to apply local, state, and/or tribal procurement standards or regulations - whichever applies to the particular NFE.
-However, where a direct conflict exists between a Federal procurement standard and a local, state and/or tribal procurement standard or regulation, FEMA expects the NFE to apply the more restrictive procurement standard.
+Where the Federal procurement standards do not address a particular area of procurement, FEMA expects the non-Federal entity (here the City of Yakima) to apply local, state, and/or tribal procurement standards or regulations - whichever applies to the particular NFE.
+However, where a direct conflict exists between a Federal procurement standard and a local, state and/or tribal procurement standard or regulation, FEMA expects the City to apply the more restrictive procurement standard.